FATHER IS A BACHELOR is a minor but pleasant family movie starring William Holden in the title role.

 The film was based on a story by James Edward Grant, who cowrote the screenplay.
 Grant wrote many John Wayne films, including ANGEL AND THE BADMAN (1947), BIG JIM MCLAIN (1952), HONDO (1953), and the Wayne-produced BULLFIGHTER AND THE LADY (1951).
 THE LAST WAGON (1956) was a particularly enjoyable Richard Widmark Western written by Grant.

 The movie runs 83 minutes and was shot in black and white.
 It does not appear to have ever had a VHS or DVD release, but it can be seen on Turner Classic Movies.
+Update: FATHER IS A BACHELOR is now available on DVD-R from Sony/Columbia.

 William Holden movies previously reviewed include MEET THE STEWARTS (1942), UNION STATION (1950), SUBMARINE COMMAND (1951), and ESCAPE FROM FORT BRAVO (1953).